Join the ACTION Campaign Monthly Call

 Comments on the joint notice of proposed rulemaking to strengthen and modernize the Community Reinvestment Act (CRA) regulatory framework are due this Friday, August 5.
 CRA plays a key role in affordable housing, with CRA requiring banks to invest in low- and moderate-income (LMI) communities.
 In fact, approximately 73 percent of annual Housing Credit equity investment is CRA-driven.
 ACTION has been working closely with our members and partners to prepare a comment letter in support of strong regulatory standards to strengthen the Housing Credit program.
 We will share this letter with our members once finalized.

-In July, the ACTION Campaign welcomed five new members to the coalition.
+In July, the ACTION Campaign welcomed four new members to the coalition.
 Please help us to welcome the following new members:

 - Domera Development, LLC, Arizona

 - Rook Capital, Inc., Missouri